 What’s Next for the OnePlus 6T?

 So what’s next for you and your phone?
-Well, considering it’s already running Android 9 Pie, and it already received multiple updates in 2018 and Android Pie updates in 2019, nothing is coming.
+Well, considering it’s already running Android 9 Pie, it received multiple updates in 2018 and even more here in 2019 along with Pie, nothing is coming.
 Well, aside from bug fixes and Android Q later this year.
+So, a lot is still coming.

 Expect another update soon to further squash most of the bugs and improve camera, display, and battery stability.
 As we move ahead in 2019 expect some UI optimizations and improvements.
-Then, look out for an opportunity to try the Android Q beta sometime in April or May.
+Or, you can get crazy and try the Android Q beta on the OnePlus 6T.
+We’re hearing Android 10 runs pretty great on the 6T.

 In the meantime, stay tuned to the official OnePlus forums for more information, incoming updates, and other helpful advice.
 As soon as new software arrives to fix any of these problems we’ll update this post.
 Before you go, don’t forget to keep your phone safe with one of our recommended OnePlus 6T cases.